Puerto Ricans in World War II: Women in the military

 Another was Lieutenant Junior Grade Maria Rodriguez Denton, the first woman from Puerto Rico who became an officer in the United States Navy as member of the WAVES.
 The Navy assigned LTJG Denton as a library assistant at the Cable and Censorship Office in New York City.
 It was LTJG Denton who forwarded the news (through channels) to President Harry S. Truman that the war had ended.

 Some Puerto Rican women became notable in other fields outside of the military.
 Among them Sylvia Rexach – a composer of boleros, Marie Teresa Rios – an author, and Julita Ross – singer.

 Sylvia Rexach, dropped-out of the University of Puerto Rico in 1942 and joined the United States Army as a member of the WACS where she served as an office clerk.
 She served until 1945, when she was honorably discharged.
 Marie Teresa Rios was a Puerto Rican writer who also served in World War II.
 Rios, mother of Medal of Honor recipient, Capt.
 Humbert Roque Versace and author of The Fifteenth Pelican which was the basis for the popular 1960s television sitcom "The Flying Nun", drove Army trucks and buses.
 She also served as a pilot for the Civil Air Patrol.
 Rios Versace wrote and edited for various newspapers around the world, including places such as Guam, Germany, Wisconsin, and South Dakota, and publications such the Armed Forces Star & Stripes and Gannett.
 During World War II, Julita Ross entertained the troops with her voice in "USO shows" (United Service Organizations).

+Another notable example was Carmen Vazquez Rivera.
+Originally a Second Lieutenant during World War II, Vazquez was another early Puerto Rican female officer of the United States Army and served in both World War II and the Korean War, where she was promoted to First Lieutenant while serving with the U.S. Air Force.
+She was also known for being the wife of Puerto Rican politician, lawyer, medical doctor, and scholar Leopoldo Figueroa.
+Later in life, she received renewed recognition as a centenarian and was awarded the League of United Latin American Citizens Presidential Medal of Freedom and honored by the United States Congress.